sudo-self/Rpi-shairport-sync/CYGWIN.md

 Known Issues
 ----
-* Shairport Sync cannot access the D-Bus "system" bus to make its Dbus interface available.
+* Shairport Sync cannot access the D-Bus system bus to make its Dbus interface available.
 The cause of this problem is unknown.
-(While the Avahi daemon can access the D-Bus "system" bus, Shairport Sync can not.
-The two applications use different DBus libraries, so perhaps the issue lies there.)
+(While the Avahi daemon can access the D-Bus system bus, Shairport Sync can not.
+The two applications use different D-Bus libraries, so perhaps the issue lies there.)